The role of torsion in holographic conductivity: Chern-Simons gravity

 The holographic prescription dictates the following (schematic) relation,

 The second (approximate) equality follows from the fact that we treat gravity classically (saddle-point approximation).
 The correlation functions, normally generated by the functional $W$ of the boundary CFT, are holographically obtained from the on-shell gravity action.
 However, as the AdS spacetime is noncompact, infinities arise when one integrates over the radial coordinate up to the conformal boundary $\rho=0$, and therefore an appropriate holographic renormalization has to be performed.
-This resembles the well-known renormalization procedure that has to be performed in quantum field theories to obtain finite correlation functions.
+This resembles the well-known renormalization procedure that has to be performed in QFT to obtain finite correlation functions.
 After removing infinities and defining the renormalized action $S_{ren}$, one has

 Generally, (\ref{del}) does not hold without additional finite boundary terms, and the importance of these terms was emphasized in \cite{Gallegos:2020otk}.
-The holographic dictionary interprets $\tau_a$ as $\langle \mathcal{T}_a\rangle_{QFT}$, the expectation value of the stress-energy tensor of the QFT boundary, and $\sigma_{ab}$, according to \cite{Banados:2006fe,Cvetkovic:2017fxa}, as the expectation value of the spin current $\langle\mathcal{S}_{ab}\rangle_{\mathrm{QFT}}$.
-The existence of a spin current in boundary theory is a novelty of gravity with torsion, and its importance was realized in \cite{Gallegos:2020otk}.
+The holographic dictionary interprets $\tau_a$ as $\langle \mathcal{T}_a\rangle_{QFT}$, the expectation value of the stress-energy tensor of the boundary QFT, and $s_{ab}$, according to \cite{Banados:2006fe,Cvetkovic:2017fxa}, as the expectation value of the spin current $\langle\mathcal{S}_{ab}\rangle_{\mathrm{QFT}}$.
+The existence of spin current in the boundary theory is a novelty of gravity with torsion, and its importance was realized in \cite{Gallegos:2020otk}.
 For five-dimensional CS gravity, general formula for the one-point function of a spin current is given by \cite{Banados:2006fe}

-The spin current is proportional to the boundary torsion, and therefore the bulk torsion appears as a necessary condition for the existence of the spin current.
-Note that torsion received a lot of attention within the condensed matter community, where it usually plays the role of dislocations \cite{deJuan:2009ldt, Krner1994CrystalLD, Huang2019NiehYanAT}.
+The spin current is proportional to the boundary torsion, and therefore its existence is conditioned on having bulk torsion, at least in the holographic setting.
+Note that torsion has received attention within the condensed matter community, where it usually plays the role of dislocations \cite{deJuan:2009ldt, Krner1994CrystalLD, Huang2019NiehYanAT}.
+The discussion of spin current also includes \cite{Cartwright:2024dcj}.

+We can now compute the one-point correlation function of a spin current at the boundary for the previously introduced black hole with torsion.
+The result is (see Appendix \ref{AppA} for details)

+Note that the spin current is proportional to the temperature squared, since $\mu\sim T^{2}$.
+In condensed matter physics, especially spintronics, spin current plays an important role in spin transport phenomena.
+However, the definition of a spin current used here is a relativistic one, and one should seek to understand more about the nature of this spin current in order to relate it to the one traditionally used in spintronics, see \cite{an2011universaldefinitionspincurrent}.